 My name is Olena and I would love to share my grandma’s cabbage rolls that I grew up eating in Ukraine as a kid.
-Her cabbage rolls recipe is very simple using basic ingredients.
-My only change is I add a tablespoon of Italian seasoning which adds so much flavor to the cabbage rolls.
-I have also tried to add pot roast seasoning to the filling and cabbage rolls were to die for with a bit of a heat kick!
+Her recipe is very simple, using basic ingredients.
+My only change is I add a tablespoon of Italian seasoning, which adds so much flavor to the cabbage rolls.
+I have also tried different seasonings in the filling, and I think they are to die for with a little heat kick, too!

-Cabbage rolls are a dish where tender cabbage leaves are wrapped around meat and rice filling, then baked in tomato sauce.
-Cabbage rolls are a staple in many Eastern European cuisines and recipes vary greatly.
+Cabbage rolls hold a special place in my heart.
+They’re such a comforting dish, with tender cabbage leaves wrapped around a savory filling of meat and rice, then baked in rich tomato sauce.
+They’re a staple in many Eastern European cuisines, and recipes vary greatly.
 Some prefer to use fermented cabbage leaves, and some like to add more rice than meat or use just rice in the filling.
-There are cabbage rolls even with buckwheat and barley.
-In our household, we like Ukrainian cabbage rolls on a meaty side, with both meat and rice in the filling, served with lots of flavorful tomato sauce.
+There are recipes even with buckwheat and barley.
+In my household, we like our Ukrainian cabbage rolls on the meaty side, with both meat and rice in the filling, served with lots of flavorful tomato sauce.

 Cabbage Rolls